-Table 3(b) provides evidence that the null hypothesis is rejected at even the 1% significance 257 level, implying that the probability distribution of observed prices for DAs differs from that of ob-258 served prices for UPAs.
-We can confirm this result from a random effects model in the column (2) 259 of table 4 illustrating that a coefficient on UPA dummy is negative with 1% statistical significance.
-260 To further establish the difference, we also run a squared rank test of variances by taking a unit of 26 observation as the uniform price for UPAs and the average price for DAs per session in each period.
-262 The null hypothesis is that the variance of the observed DA trading prices are higher than that of 263 the observed UPA trading prices (see Conover, 1999, for the squared rank test of variances).
-This 264 result suggests that the null hypothesis is not rejected at any level of significance; thus, DAs are 265 likely to observe a higher variance.
-In summary, we conclude that price dynamics under UPAs are 266 different from, and more stable around, the theoretical equilibrium price than under DAs, based 267 on Mann-Whitney hypothesis testing for the probability distribution and a squared rank test of 268 variances.
-269
+The result indicates that the null hypothesis is rejected at even the 1% significance level, implying that the probability distribution of observed prices for DAs differs from that of observed prices for UPAs.
+We can confirm this result from a random effects model in the column (2) of table 3 illustrating that a coefficient on UPA dummy is negative with 1% statistical significance.
+To further establish the difference, we also run a squared rank test of variances by taking a unit of observation as the uniform price for UPAs and the average price for DAs per session in each period.
+The null hypothesis is that the variance of the observed DA trading prices are higher than that of the observed UPA trading prices (see Conover, 1999, for the squared rank test of variances).
+This result suggests that the null hypothesis is not rejected at any level of significance; thus, DAs are likely to observe a higher variance.
+In summary, we conclude that price dynamics under UPAs are different from, and more stable around, the theoretical equilibrium price than under DAs, based on Kolmogorv hypothesis testing for the probability distribution and a squared rank test of variances.

 Next, we investigate the volume of trades that occurred in a period per treatment.
-Summary statistics of the volume of trades in a period are shown in table 5 by pooling the observed data per treatment.
+Summary statistics of the volume of trades in a period are shown in table 4 by pooling the observed data per treatment.
 Following our intuitions, the volume of trades in DAs is larger than in UPAs.
-Furthermore, DAs exhibit considerably higher variation than UPAs with no overlap in the range (See the minimum and maximum volume of trades for DAs and UPAs in table 5).
+Furthermore, DAs exhibit considerably higher variation than UPAs with no overlap in the range (See the minimum and maximum volume of trades for DAs and UPAs in table 4).